Tony Fernandes Keynote Speaker

-Tony Fernandes CBE is the CEO of AirAsia, a company he bought from the Malaysian government for the equivalent of 20p.
+Tony Fernandes is a keynote speaker and the CEO of AirAsia, a company he bought from the Malaysian government for the equivalent of 20p.
 The company came with over £10m worth of debt, and Tony made his move just days after 11th September 2001, arguably the worst day in the history of commercial aviation.
+Tony Fernandes inspires audiences with his personal story as a motivational speaker.

 Creating opportunity from serious catastrophe, Tony capitalised on the crisis when aircraft leasing costs were down and layoffs meant that qualified staff were readily available.
 Within a year, the company had cleared its debts and broken even.
 He has since founded the Tune Group of companies.